janole/code-bandit/vscode-extension/README.md

 ## Features (today)

 - 🚀 **AI-Powered Git Commit Message Generation**
-  Automatically create relevant commit messages based on your **staged changes**.
+  Automatically create commit messages based on your **staged changes**.

 ## How To Use

 1. Open the Source Control view (`Ctrl+Shift+G` or `Cmd+Shift+G`).
 2. Stage your changes.
 3. Click the ✨ "Code Bandit: Generate Commit Message" ✨ button either next to or above the commit input box.
-4. Code Bandit uses AI to generate a suggested commit message, which you can review and edit.
+4. Code Bandit uses the configured LLM to generate a suggested commit message, which you can review and edit.

 ## Requirements